TritonDataCenter/rfd/rfd/0071/README.md

 A cryptographic checksum of the ciphertext is stored as the last N bytes of the data blob.
 This header contains the HMAC type as a string.
 If the HMAC type is known the total size of the HMAC can be determined.
 Thus, the client will know how many bytes from the end of the file are the actual ciphertext.
-The HMAC must be signed by the same secret key as the ciphertext is signed by and the HMAC will not have a salt added.
+The HMAC must be signed by the same secret key as the ciphertext is signed by and the HMAC must not have a salt added.
 *If a AEAD cipher is being used this header is not stored and the m-encrypt-aead-tag-length header is used instead.*

 The HMACs below must be supported and are identified with the following strings.
-The identifiers should be able to be read in a case-insensitive manner, but the implementor must make every effort to write the strings with the case as presented below:
+The identifiers must be able to be read in a case-insensitive manner, but the implementor must make every effort to write the strings with the case as presented below: